mlochbaum/BQN/implementation/vm.md

 Slots should be initialized with some indication they are not yet defined.
 The variable can be defined with SETN only if it hasn't been defined yet, and can be accessed with LOCO or LOCU or modified with SETU or SETM only if it *has* been defined.

-### Variable references: ARRM LOCM SETN SETU SETM SETH
+### Variable references: ARRM LOCM SETN SETU SETM SETH VFYM

 A *variable reference* indicates a particular frame slot in a way that's independent of the execution context.
 For example, it could be a pointer to the slot, or a reference to the frame along with the index of the slot. **LOCM** pushes a variable reference to the stack.